cachewerk/relay-docs/docs/1.x/options.md

 ## `OPT_ALLOW_PATTERNS`

 When `OPT_ALLOW_PATTERNS` is set only keys matching these patterns will be cached, unless they also match a pattern of the `OPT_IGNORE_PATTERNS` option.
+Also if at least one allow pattern is set Relay skips firing invalidation events when key doesn't match any of patterns.

 ```php
 $relay->setOption(Relay::OPT_ALLOW_PATTERNS, [